orthanc-mirrors/orthanc-book/Sphinx/source/users/advanced-rest.rst

 ----

 Since Orthanc 1.4.0, a jobs engine is embedded within Orthanc.
 Jobs are high-level tasks to be processed by Orthanc.
-Jobs are first added to a queue of pending tasks, and Orthanc will simultaneously execute a fixed number of jobs (check out :ref:`configuration option
+Jobs can be started synchronously or asynchronously (see the section below).
+All Jobs, no matter how they were started, are first added to a queue of pending tasks, and Orthanc will simultaneously execute a fixed number of jobs (check out :ref:`configuration option
 <configuration>` ``ConcurrentJobs``).
 Once the jobs have been